Tehching Hsieh: Philosophy

 Hsieh's pieces are not feats of stamina nor consciously motivated by a desire to suffer (although they have been described as ordeals), but rather are explorations of time and of struggle.
 According to the American cultural critic Steven Shaviro, Hsieh's work can be seen as being about imprisonment, solitude, work, time, homelessness, exposure, marriage, human relations, and the way in which art and life are related.
 The artist himself states his work is about "wasting time and freethinking".

 A little after 1999, Hsieh declared he was no longer an artist.
 He has, however, continued to give interviews to an art audience.
-He has expressed that he likes the work of Praxis (Delia Bajo and Brainard Carey).
+He has expressed that he likes the work of Praxis.

 Influence on contemporary artists

-In 2014, Benjamin Bennett embarked on a series of live actions broadcast by streaming on the Web named Sitting and Smiling.
-For each section he stares motionless in front of the camera for a period of four hours, twice a week without pause since the project started.
+In 2014, Benjamin Bennett embarked on a series of live actions broadcast by streaming on the web named Sitting and Smiling.
+For each section, he stares motionless in front of the camera for a period of four hours, twice a week without pause since the project started.
 He told Vice magazine that he was inspired by Hsieh's work.

+Lisa Hsiao Chen's novel Activities of Daily Living (2022) is based on his life and work.

+Lisa Ko's novel Memory Piece (2024) cites Hsieh's work as inspiration for the work of character Giselle Chin.